-- 10. Execute the steps in order.
-Perform the following steps to execute each step individually:
+- 10. Perform the following steps to execute each step individually:

 - a.
 Double-click the title of the step.

 - b.
 Select the Perform tab.

 - c.
-Review the step contents and update the input values as required.
+Review the step contents and update the input values.

 - d.
 Select Next.

-Repeat the previous two steps to complete all items until the option Finish is available.
+Repeat the previous two steps to complete all items until the Finish option is available.